Fourth Way: Overview

-The Yogi works to obtain the same mastery of the attention (as before: 'self mastery') through struggle with [controlling] mental habits and capabilities.

-Gurdjieff insisted that these paths, although they may intend to seek to produce a fully developed human being, tend to cultivate certain faculties at the expense of others.
-The goal of religion or spirituality was, in fact, to produce a well-balanced, responsive and sane human being capable of dealing with all eventualities that life may present.
-Gurdjieff therefore made it clear that it was necessary to cultivate a way that integrated and combined the traditional three ways.

-Fourth Way

-Gurdjieff said that his Fourth Way was a quicker means than the first three ways because it simultaneously combined work on all three centers rather than focusing on one.
-It could be followed by ordinary people in everyday life, requiring no retirement into the desert.
-The Fourth Way does involve certain conditions imposed by a teacher, but blind acceptance of them is discouraged.
-Each student is advised to do only what they understand and to verify for themselves the teaching's ideas.

 Ouspensky documented Gurdjieff as saying that "two or three thousand years ago there were yet other ways which no longer exist and the ways then in existence were not so divided, they stood much closer to one another.
 The fourth way differs from the old and the new ways by the fact that it is never a permanent way.
 It has no definite forms and there are no institutions connected with it."
 Ouspensky quotes Gurdjieff that there are fake schools and that "It is impossible to recognize a wrong way without knowing the right way.
 This means that it is no use troubling oneself how to recognize a wrong way.
 One must think of how to find the right way."

-Origins

-In his works, Gurdjieff credits his teachings to a number of more or less mysterious sources: